ADolbyB/flipper-zero-files/README.md

 ## Other Flipper Resources:

-- CyberSecurityUP's [`Awesome Flipper Zero 2`](https://github.com/CyberSecurityUP/awesome-flipperzero2) : A collection of useful resources.
+- CyberSecurityUP's [`Awesome Flipper Zero 2`](https://github.com/CyberSecurityUP/awesome-flipperzero2) : A collection of useful Flipper Zero resources.
 - [TI CC1101 Data Sheet](https://www.ti.com/product/CC1101) : Used for the FZ SubGHz Transceiver module.
     - Note the frequency limitations of the CC1101 according to the datasheet:
         - 300 - 348 MHz | 387 - 464 MHz | 779 - 928 MHz.